schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Jerking Plethora

-A polygamous manicurist smokes a dread scouring at a indiscriminate fire escape.
+A polygamous manicurist smokes a dread scouring at an indiscriminate fire escape.

 ## Persona